Kahsolt/YouroQNet/README.md

-# VQNet-text-sentiment-clf
+# YouroQNet: Quantum Text Classification with Context Memory

-    A toy quantum text sentiment classifier using pyVQNet and pyQPanda
+    Official implementaion of YouroQNet, a toyish quantum text classifier implemented with pyVQNet and pyQPanda

 ----